rblades/dhworkbook_master/docs/supporting materials/regexex.md

         [0-9]{4}

 We can find any digit between 0 and 9 by searching for ```[0-9] ```, and ```{4} ``` will find four of them together.
 Now extend that search out by appending ```.+``` to the end of the query; as seen before, it will capture the entire rest of the line.
-The query
+The following query:

         [0-9]{4}.+

 will return, for example, "1836 51", "1839 52", and "1839 53" from the first three lines of the text.
-We also want to capture the comma preceding the year, so add a comma and a space before the query, resulting in
+We also want to capture the comma preceding the year, so add a comma and a space before the query, resulting in the following:

          , [0-9]{4}.+

 which will return ", 1836 51", ", 1839 52", etc.

 The next step is making the parenthetical groups which will be used to remove parts of the text with find-and-replace.
 In this case, we want to remove the comma and everything after year, but not the year or the space before it.
-Thus our query will look like:
+Thus our query will look like the following:

         (,)( [0-9]{4})(.+)